haesookim/TIL/_posts/2019-01-07-javascript-notes.markdown

     * used for defaulting a value?
     * This is how you implement it
 {% highlight javascript %}
-var one = '';
+// pickOne will take the value of 'Truth' since an empty string takes a boolean value of false var one = '';
 var two = 'Truth';

 var pickTwo = one || two;
-// pickOne will take the value of 'Truth' since an empty string takes a boolean value of false

-var pickOne;
+// Essentially operates like this var pickOne;

 if (one){